Parent Support

 You already know you have things in common with the other families at JSSI.
 Being here is a great chance to build community, swap practice tips, laugh about mishaps, or cry on each other’s shoulders.
 Sit with someone new at lunch, ask someone’s name a second or third time until you remember it, or hold the door for the pretwinkle parent whose arms are full.
 And when the kids want to play tag on the lawn (as long as it’s not class time), go ahead and join them!

-JSSI 2023 will again offer Parent Talks.
-JSSI 2022 featured in-person Parent Talks by
+JSSI 2024 will again offer Parent/Teacher Talks.
+JSSI 2023 featured in-person Parent/Teacher Talks by

-Edmund Sprunger, Suzuki violin teacher trainer and psychotherapist: Why Practice is Difficult
+Edmund Sprunger, Suzuki violin teacher trainer and psychotherapist: Your Questions Answered